lmu-osc/Introduction-Simulations-in-R/purpose.md

 <br/>

 * **Perform power analyses**
-  * *e.g. assess whether the sample size (within a replicate) is high enough to detect an effect simulated, in more than 80% of the cases *
+  * *e.g. assess whether the sample size (within a replicate) is high enough to detect an effect simulated, in more than 80% of the cases*
 <br/>

-* **Bootstrap to get confidence intervals for a parameter estimates**
+* **Perform bootstrapping to get a confidence interval around a parameter estimate**
-  * *i.e. bootstrap means to sample with replacement in an observed dataset.
-After doing this multiple time (which generate new ‘simulated’ datasets), performing statistical analyzes on these datasets, and saving each time the parameter estimates of the model, one can calculate the confidence interval around the parameter estimate of the observed dataset*
+  * *i.e. bootstrapping means to sample with replacement in an observed dataset.
+Doing this generates new 'simulated' datasets.
+With each of them, one can run the statistical analysis made on the observed dataset,saving each time the parameter estimate of interest.
+After doing this multiple time, you will obtain a confidence interval for the parameter of interest*